drunkONdata/display_sense/README.md

 ## Deployment

-Anaconda is the recommended solution for installing and managing the scientific Python packages necessary for DisplaySense analytics.
+Anaconda is the recommended solution for installing and managing the packages necessary for DisplaySense analytics.
 Please see the Anaconda [installation instructions](http://docs.anaconda.com/anaconda/install/).

 The `requirements.txt` file lists all Python libraries necessary for utilizing DisplaySense, and they will be installed using the following commands:

 `pip install -r requirements.txt`
 `conda install -r requirements.txt`

+AWS Identity and Access Management (IAM) must be configured to manage access to AWS services and resources securely.
+Please see Amazon's [getting set up](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-set-up.html) documentation.

+Once AWS access has been established the AWS SNS and AWS SQS steps of the data pipeline can be configured as well.

+Please see the [SNS documentation](https://aws.amazon.com/sns/getting-started/) for configuring an SNS Topic and the [SQS documentation](https://aws.amazon.com/sqs/getting-started/) for configuring a queue.

 ## Future Work